 Born in Waukegan, Illinois right outside of Chicago, Marial Williams began playing violin at the age of 6.
 Always a lover of music, she grew up going to Chicago Symphony and Lyric Opera performances regularly with her family.
 She graduated with a Bachelor of Arts in violin from Drake University in 2017, where she studied with Dr. Sarah Plum.
-During this time she also participated in masterclasses with some of today’s most distinguished violinists such as Robert Chen, concertmaster of Chicago Symphony Orchestra.
+During this time, she also participated in masterclasses with some of today’s most distinguished violinists, such as Robert Chen, concertmaster of Chicago Symphony Orchestra.
 Marial has had a versatile education in music and violin pedagogy with experiences in group string classes, mariachi, Alexander Technique lessons for strings players, and Suzuki’s “Every Child Can!” course.
-One of her main focuses in teaching is making sure students are in the best position with their instruments so that they can have long-lasting musical careers without discomfort or pain.
+One of her main focuses in teaching is making sure students are in the best position with their instruments so they can have long-lasting musical careers without discomfort or pain.
 Marial is currently pursuing a Doctorate in Occupational Therapy at Boston University, planning to specialize in musician’s injuries after graduating.